Pooja113/Pooja113/README.md

 # Hello, I am Pooja Paul !!  <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="35px">

 ### About Me
-🎓 MCA graduate with a passion for software development and web technologies <br/> 💼 Full Stack Developer with 2 years of experience in IT Industry, one year experience in WordPress and one in MERN stack <br/>
+🎓 MCA with a passion for software development and web technologies <br/> 💼 Full Stack Developer with 5 years of experience as a backend developer and has majorly worked with Nodejs<br/>
   - On the front end, I enjoy creating clean and intuitive user interfaces using modern frameworks and libraries like React.js, NextJs
   - On the back end, I am proficient in server-side technologies such as Node.js and ExpressJs, leveraging their power to develop efficient APIs and server logic.
 I have experience working with databases like MongoDB and MySQL, ensuring secure and seamless data